alejandro0619/pocket.me/README.md

 ---

-### **You can found a full english tutorial about how I created this project from scratch in my medium account, very soon.**
+### **You can find a full english tutorial about how I created this project from scratch in my medium account, very soon.**

 ---